joseperez72/kickstarter-analysis/README.md

 ### For Outcomes Based on Goals

-- We created 12 goal amount ranges starting from $0 to over $50,000, by $5,000 increments, to count the number of successful, failed, and canceled kickstarters.
+- We created 12 goal amount ranges starting from less than $1,000 to over $50,000, by $5,000 increments, to count the number of successful, failed, and canceled kickstarters.
 We used the `COUNTIFS()` excel function with 3 criteria; the goal amount range, the outcome of the kickstarter, and the subcategory, which we filtered to plays only.
 We then added the total kickstarters for each range using the `SUM()` excel formula, and then gave a percentage for each outcome (successful, failed, and canceled) based on total projects.
 We then used this data to see what goal ranges were the most successful and which were the most failed ranges to give an estimate on how large the kickstarter goal should be.
 Some of the challenges I faced was getting the inequalities right in the `COUNTIFS()` formula.
 After correcting my formula, I also needed to use absolute	 references for my column ranges.
 This table took the longest to create as the formulas had to be exact and correct for all 36 cells (12 ranges, 3 outcomes).

 ## Results